 Again, there is an overlap with Reach UI Tabs.
 They share the same principle and I'll leave it to you the decision of which is best for your project.

 Datepickers are troublesome components.
-They can be hard to operate in mobile devices and frequently break users’ expectations (are you going to make a 40-year old user go back 40 years in the calendar to select his or her birthdate?).
+They can be hard to operate on mobile devices and frequently break users' expectations (are you going to make a 40-year-old user go back 40 years in the calendar to select his or her birthdate?).
 However, they do work well for relatively close dates (booking a flight or a hotel, for example) and they are somehow expected for users.

 Unfortunately, we can't rely on input date as its compatibility with older browsers is poor and its implementation varies.
 How to solve the datepicker issue then?